 5. Ease of Use and Cleaning

 A water filter pitcher that is not durable will be difficult to use, clean, and maintain.
 So, when shopping, ensure that you choose a sturdy model where all parts fit tightly together.
 This will ensure no leakage.
-If possible, opt for the water filter pitcher with an auto-lid over the one with a
+If possible, opt for the water filter pitcher with an auto-lid over the one with a manual lid.

-growth.
+For better results, clean your pitcher weekly to ensure zero algal or bacterial growth.
 If this is allowed, the algae and bacteria become new contaminants over time.
 Get a pitcher with a simplistic design and little or no complications.
 This will make cleaning easier and faster.